 Photography: © Garrett Rowland | Design by Gensler

 54 W. Hubbard, also known as Court House Place, is a Chicago landmark.
 This 70,000 sq. ft. structure was built in 1893 and many of the original features (exposed brick, window trim, and vaults) were combined with high-end finishes including aluminum crown molding and GFRG column covers to achieve a unique look.
 Our team had to overcome challenges associated with elevator shaft renovations, roof repairs and floor trenching.
-We also constructed a new five-story stair tower enclosure.

 Interior walls and ceilings